This article covers frequently-asked questions about Datto Switches.

 The bandwidth on Datto switches can be throttled on an individual port basis using the Rate Limit field to set allowed Receive (Rx) and Transmit (Tx) bandwidth.
-To set the overall bandwidth, set these values on the uplink port that the switch connects to your router or gateway with.
+To set the overall bandwidth, set these values on the uplink port that the switch uses to connect to your router or gateway.

 Does the PoE functionality support the passive PoE standard on the older OM2P-HS APs?

-How do they communicate with the Cloud Management Page?
-Do I need to open more ports in my firewall?
+How do Datto switches communicate with the Cloud Management Page?
+Do I need to open more ports on my firewall?

 The Datto switches use the same ports (80 and 443) as our APs.
-You may also need to whitelist www.cloudtrax.com and www.AmazonAWS.com as we recommend with our APs.
+You may also need to whitelist www.cloudtrax.com (external link) and www.AmazonAWS.com (external link) as we recommend with our APs.